rupeshtiwari/rupeshtiwari.github.io/_posts/2021-07-31-topologies-azure-service-bus.md

 1. Creates a `Topic` with name `bundle`.
 2. Creates `Subscription` for that `topic`.
-3. Creates default Rule in the message of the subscription with default condition `1=0`.
+3. Creates default Rule in the message of the subscription with default condition `FalseFilter Rule` i.e. `1=0`.
 So that message will not satisfy this rule by default any all events will not arrive to this endpoint.
 4. Creates a input queue for the endpoint.
 Subscription forwards the message to the `Input Queue` of the `endpoint` once Rules get satisfied.

 `endpoint` is N-Service Bus concept that is coupled to Azure Service Bus `Queue`.
 Using `endpoint` you can either send or receive messages.